NASM vs NSCA: Showdown of PT Certs – 7+ Factors Compared

 Certification Popularity and Recognition

-While this isn’t necessarily a popularity contest, the level of interest and appeal a cert has within the fitness community, and the industry as a whole is a safe indicator of quality.
+While certification choice isn’t solely about popularity, the level of interest and reputation a cert has within the fitness community is a solid indicator of its quality and relevance.

 CertificationEnrollment FiguresSearch Data